 Collaboration on take-home exam problems is not sanctioned.
 Tutors and lab assistants may answer questions, but they will not work the problems for you or certify correctness of your solution.
 Duplicate solutions will be considered a deliberate act of plagiarism.

 In-class midterm exam problems:

 A midterm sample in-class exam is supplied a few days before the in-class exam.
-Exam problems are modeled after the sample exam.
+Exam problems are modeled after those already solved on the take-home portion of the exam.